-Getting an education in an impoverished community or a refugee camp is nearly impossible for these 50 million children.
+Getting an education is nearly impossible for these 50 million children.
 In many cases, there are no educational facilities available at all, but even when there are, child refugees and underprivileged children face huge obstacles.

 Food and shelter are not enough to give these children a chance at a better future.
 They need a source of strength and hope — a tool that can help them build resilience and give them a chance at a better tomorrow.
 They need education.